-"Due to the high rates of domestic violence, the Assembly or its representative(s) should routinely, without making assumptions, screen each case for signs of abuse, as the presence of abuse will change the way interviews with the parties involved are conducted and will affect other recommendations or decisions the Assembly may have to make.
-Should the Assembly or its representative(s) suspect or determine that abuse is a factor in a divorce case, they should immediately refer to Guidelines for Spiritual Assemblies on Domestic Violence: A Supplement to Guidelines for Local Spiritual Assembly Guidelines for Local Spiritual Assembly Guidelines for Local Spiritual Assemblies, Ch.
-12 - Divorce; Revised April 2016)
+"Due to high rates of domestic violence, any time an Assembly is faced with marital problems, its representatives should routinely, without making assumptions, screen each case for signs of abuse, as the presence of abuse will change the way interviews with the individuals involved are conducted and will affect other recommendations or decisions the Assembly may have to make.

+"Should the Assembly or its representative(s) suspect or determine that abuse is a factor in a divorce case, they should immediately refer to Guidelines for Spiritual Assemblies on Domestic Violence: A Supplement to Guidelines for Local Spiritual Assemblies on how to proceed.
+The Assembly may also wish to consult with the Office of Community Administration, which can be reached by email at community@usbnc.org or by telephone at (847) 733-3485.
+The National Assembly considers violence within a family to be a serious violation of Bahá'í standards of conduct.
+Whenever an Assembly finds it to be present, a report should be sent to the National Assembly." ."
+(US National Spiritual Assembly Guidelines for Local Spiritual Assemblies, Ch.
+12 - Divorce; Revised February 2025)

 Abuse may be occurring in situations where there is no physical violence as well.
-Emotional intimidation, manipulation, and more could be occurring.
-At times mental illness may be present and often initially invisible to the Assembly.
+Emotional or mental intimidation, manipulation, and more could be occurring.
+At times, mental illness may be present and often initially invisible to the Assembly.
 It will be wise for the Assembly to be cautious about jumping to conclusions prematurely.
-It is also wise to avoid making gender-based assumptions, such as that the man is the initiator of the difficulties.
+It is also wise to avoid making gender-based assumptions, such as that the man is the initiator of the difficulties and the woman is always the victim without any responsibility for her words and actions in the situation.